Guarantee Pay ~

 Conditions for Guarantee Pay

-If an individual’s terms permit being laid off but the employer does not pay the individual, a limited entitlement to be paid may arise under the provisions of Guarantee Pay.
+If an individual’s terms permit being laid off but the employer does not pay the individual, a limited entitlement to be paid may arise under the provisions of Guarantee Pay if the following conditions are met:

 - Not paid by the employer and laid off for at least one day;